Microsoft hack fallout substantial for Dutch servers, watchdog says

-THE HAGUE (Reuters) - Dutch authorities on Tuesday said that the fallout for the Netherlands from the hack on Microsoft Corp’s exchange was substantial, with at least 1,200 Dutch servers likely to have been affected.
+THE HAGUE (Reuters) - Dutch authorities on Tuesday said that the fallout for the Netherlands from a hack on Microsoft Corp’s Exchange was substantial, with at least 1,200 Dutch servers likely to have been affected.

 “The National Cyber Security Centre observes that, as a result of vulnerabilities, data is being stolen, malware is placed, back doors are being built in and mailboxes are offered for sale on the black market,” the government cyber security watchdog said, urging companies to run updates.